MariangelaNM/Micro-Frontends-React/README.md

 # Micro-Frontends-React
-This is a test to represent the multiple micro fronteds in React
+This is a test to represent the micro fronteds in React

-** Create App
+** Create App host and remote
     npx create-mf-app